Maths

 Mastering Number

-We use the ‘Mastering Number for Reception and KS1’ materials in school to secure firm foundations and develop good number sense for all children across school.
-Children participate in lessons, which are taught outside of the main maths lesson for 10 to 15 minutes, on four days each week.
+We use the ‘Mastering Number for Reception and KS1’ and 'Mastering Number at Year 3' materials in school to secure firm foundations in additive facts and develop good number sense for all children across school.
+In Reception and KS1, children participate in Mastering Number lessons, which are taught outside of the main maths lesson for 10 to 15 minutes, on four days each week.
 In these short sessions, children are encouraged to notice, explore and explain patterns and connections they see when exploring mathematical concepts.
+In Year 3, children participate in a daily Mastering Number lesson, securing these essential foundations in number.

 Assessment